Bringing Technology to the Kitchen

 And like Book Catalogue, Calibre imports and exports the data so you could combine the two together into a single database if you so choose.
 I've not attempted this so have no pointers on doing so.

 People want to access their content on their handheld devices.
 So it's not just about the internet, but also your local network at your home, even if it's just wifi.
-I'm just learning how to do some of these things and I'll write about them then.
+Whether you use a dedicated Networked Attached Storage system or just a USB flash drive or external hard drive plugged into your router, you can have your data easily available to you.